NHDNUG/nhdnug.github.io/_drafts/2013-08-15-Message-Passing-in-C#-will-change-your-life.md

+---
+date : 2013-08-15
----﻿date : 2013-08-15title : Message Passing in C# will change your lifedescription : <p>
+title : Message Passing in C# will change your life description : <p>
 Heard of Erlang?
 Me neither.
 In this presentation, we will discover what message passing means for .NET developers, through interactive demos with the audience.
 Think Gallagher comedy shows.
 </p>
 <p>